JohnSnowLabs/spark-nlp/docs/en/annotators.md

 ### SentenceEmbeddings

-This annotator convert the results from `WordEmbeddings` or `BertEmbeddings` into `sentence` or `document` embeddings by either summing up or averaging all the word embeddings in a sentence or a document (depending on the `inputCols`).
+This annotator converts the results from `WordEmbeddings` or `BertEmbeddings` into `sentence` or `document` embeddings by either summing up or averaging all the word embeddings in a sentence or a document (depending on the `inputCols`).

 **Functions:**